Multi-wavelength Emission from Jets and Magnetically Arrested Disks in Nearby Radio Galaxies: Application to M87: Introduction

 Radio galaxies, a subclass of radio-loud active galactic nuclei whose jets misalign to the observers, are detected in radio to GeV-TeV gamma-rays.
 Radio, optical, and X-ray telescopes resolve extended jet structure \citep{Blandford2019, Hada2019}.
 One may consider that multi-wavelength photons come from jets, but the emission mechanisms and regions are still under debate.

 Leptonic jet models, in which energetic electrons radiate the multi-wavelength photons via synchrotron and inverse Compton scattering, are considered as the standard scenario \citep[e.g.,][]{Abdo+2009, MAGIC2020}.
-However, at least for M87, if we try to reproduce the observational data by the leptonic jet model, the magnetic field strength required to explain the multi-wavelength data is lower than that estimated by the observed core-shift in radio band \citep{Kino2015, Jiang2021}.
+However, at least for M87, if we try to reproduce the observational data by the leptonic jet model, the magnetic field strength required to explain the multi-wavelength data ($\sim$ 1-10 mG) is lower than that estimated by the observed core-shift in radio band ($\sim$ 1 G)\citep{Kino2015, Jiang2021}.
 If we use the core-shift-based magnetic field, the calculated gamma-ray flux is far below the observed gamma-ray flux \citep[e.g.,][]{Lucchini+2019, EHT_MWL2021}.

 \cite{Kimura2020} proposed a multi-wavelength emission model from the magnetically arrested disks \citep[MADs; ][]{Bisnovatyi-Kogan1974, Narayan2012} around the central supermassive black hole (BH), for which the magnetic flux threading the BH is in a saturation level.
-The MAD model can reproduce the gamma-ray data, but cannot explain the optical and X-ray data \citep{Kimura2020, Kuze+2022}.
-This motivates us to construct a two-zone emission model in which the gamma-rays come from MADs and the optical and X-rays come from jets.
+The MAD model can reproduce the mm/sub-mm and gamma-ray data, but cannot explain the optical and X-ray data \citep{Kimura2020, Kuze+2022}.
+This motivates us to construct a two-zone emission model in which the mm/sub-mm and gamma-rays come from MADs and the optical and X-rays come from jets.

 In our two-zone model, we carefully consider the physical connection between the jet and the MAD, especially the plasma loading process onto the jet.
 General relativistic magnetohydrodynamic (GRMHD) simulations show that the plasma particles in the accretion flows cannot enter the jet polar region by the centrifugal force and the magnetic field barrier, forming the BH magnetosphere \citep[e.g.,][]{Tchekhovskoy2011, Nakamura2018, Porth+2019}.
 Electrons can be accelerated by spark gaps in the BH magnetosphere, emitting high-energy photons via inverse Compton scattering.
 These photons can produce the electron-positron pairs via the Breit-Wheeler process ($\gamma +\gamma \rightarrow e^+ + e^-$).
 However, general relativistic particle-in-cell (PIC) simulations \citep{LevinsonCerutti2018, Chen+2018, Kisaka2020, Crinquand2021, Kin2024} show that this process will not produce the number of pairs required for the observed radio emission.
 Recently a plausible plasma loading model is proposed by \citet{Kimura+2022} and \citet{Chen+2022}.
 In their model, magnetic reconnection in the BH magnetosphere accelerates the electrons that emit high-energy photons via synchrotron radiation, which interact with each other, producing electron-positron pairs via the Breit-Wheeler process.
 These pairs are injected into the jet and are sufficient to explain the radio emission \citep{Kimura+2022} (see Figure \ref{Schematic_image}).